 Eva does turn out to be right about this formula, and in general, if an uncertain variable is not repeated, then the uncertainty in the result will be smaller as well.
 A more in-depth consideration of this topic is covered by sensitivity analysis, which seeks to determine how the output of a formula or system is affected by variations in the input.

 The problem here is that the phrase ‘equivalent algebraic expressions’ is incorrect.
 These are not equivalent because interval arithmetic does not follow the rules of algebra, at least not as we apply it to real numbers.
 We have already seen that arithmetic inverses (a number such that a plus its inverse equals 0) cannot exist, and in working exercise 2.14 you may have found that multiplicative inverses (a number such that a multiplied by its inverse equals 1) also don’t exist for all values.

 What we find most damaging in trying to rewrite our expressions is that the distributive property does not hold for every interval.
 In general, a * (b + c) is not equal to a * b + a * c.
 We observe the same effect Eva noticed: the duplication of a variable in a formula is going to produce a wider ‘error’ bound in the result.
 Producing different values from these ‘rearrangements’ is enough to throw off our algebraic manipulations.

 There have been several approaches to improving interval arithmetic.
-A few attempts define the arithmetic operations in a way that eliminates the ambiguity.
-Interval constraints are another way of defining the interval so that it can be used algebraically (the interval is considered as a constrained section of a function).
-Yet another approach is Affine arithmetic, which includes interval math in a more generalized system.
+A few attempts define arithmetic operations on intervals in a way that eliminates the ambiguity.
+Another method is to use interval constraints to define the interval so that it can be used algebraically (it is considered as a section of a function).
+Yet another approach is Affine arithmetic, which encompasses interval math in a more generalized system.